Neutron Star Eclipses as Axion Laboratories: Photon to ALP transition near binary systems

-\textbf{\bm{$\gamma\to a$} transition near binary systems.} Neutron stars are bright sources of X-rays \cite{Paul:2017hqz,Rigoselli:2025opc,Rigoselli:2024fuq}, and in order to utilize the eclipse for constraining $g_{a\gamma}$ (see again \cref{fig:eclipse}), we require neutron star originated X-rays, traveling along the line of sight toward space observatories, to partially convert to ALPs in the region between the surface of the neutron star and its companion star, namely before reaching the `barrier'.
+Neutron stars are bright sources of X-rays \cite{Paul:2017hqz,Rigoselli:2025opc,Rigoselli:2024fuq}, and in order to utilize the eclipse for constraining $g_{a\gamma}$ (see again \cref{fig:eclipse}), we require neutron star originated X-rays, traveling along the line of sight toward space observatories, to partially convert to ALPs in the region between the surface of the neutron star and its companion star, namely before reaching the `barrier'.

 The two-level system featuring ALP and photon states can be described by the following effective Hamiltonian:

 where

 Here, $E_\gamma$ is the photon energy, $\vec{B}_T$ is the component of the magnetic field orthogonal to the propagation direction, and $m_\text{eff}$ is the effective photon mass in the medium, which reads~\cite{Dobrynina:2014qba}